2/20/2025

 Rob Lynch

-Yeah, Pete.
-I mean, it could be.
-We're current, you know, I just hired a new chief communications officer and Luke Durwin, and he and I'm taking, you know, a very active role in the brand positioning and marketing work that we are doing, the foundational work that is so important to really making the media dollars deliver great returns, right?
-You know, bad strategy, great media, bad output.
-So I'm not saying we have a bad strategy, but we definitely have work to do on how we bring the Shake Shack brand to life.
+Yeah, Pete, I mean, it could be.
+I just hired a new chief communications officer at Luke Derwin, and I'm taking a very active role in the brand positioning and marketing work that we are doing, the foundational work that is so important to really making the media dollars deliver great returns, right?
+Bad strategy, great media, bad output.
+So I'm not saying we had a bad strategy, but we definitely have work to do on how we bring the Shake Shack brand to life.
 There are so many great things for us to talk about.
 We need to distill that and we need to communicate that in a compelling and concise way.
 And we haven't yet got that all the way to bright.
-So we are still developing that strategic brief, like, what is our, you know, single point of communication moving forward?
-Once we have that, there will be opportunities to deliver that from a pure branding standpoint, but there will also be opportunities for us to leverage that those insights to drive, you know, closer in purchase occasions through price pointed promotions or price pointed LTO promotions or those types of We've done targeted surgical incentives through our digital channels.
-We haven't done a lot of price pointed advertise promos.
+So we are still developing that strategic brief.
+Like what, is our single point of communication moving forward.
+Once we have that, there will be opportunities to deliver that from a pure branding standpoint, but there will also be opportunities for us to leverage those insights to drive closer in purchase occasions through price-pointed promotions or price-pointed LTO promotions or those types of things which we haven't done A lot of that in the past.
+We've done targeted surgical incentives through our digital channels.
+We haven't done a lot of price-pointed advertised promos.
 I think that's definitely something that we're looking at and we can leverage probably more in the back half this year or even in the front half of 2026.

 speaker